juxor/afaq/markdown/secG4.md

 labour, Tucker argued as followed:

-> _"If the men who oppose wages -- that is, the purchase and sale of labour -- were capable of analysing their thought and feelings, they would see that what really excites their anger is not the fact that labour is bought and sold, but the fact that one class of men are dependent for their living upon the sale of their labour, while another class of men are relieved of the necessity of labour by being legally privileged to sell something that is not labour, and that, but for the privilege, would be enjoyed by all gratuitously.
+> _"If the men who oppose wages -- that is, the purchase and sale of labour --
+> were capable of analysing their thought and feelings, they would see that
+> what really excites their anger is not the fact that labour is bought and
+> sold, but the fact that one class of men are dependent for their living upon
+> the sale of their labour, while another class of men are relieved of the
+> necessity of labour by being legally privileged to sell something that is
+> not labour, and that, but for the privilege, would be enjoyed by all
+> gratuitously.
 And to such a state of things I am as much opposed as any one.
-But the minute you remove privilege, the class that now enjoy it will be forced to sell their labour, and then, when there will be nothing but labour with which to buy labour, the distinction between wage-payers and wage-receivers will be wiped out, and every man will be a labourer exchanging with fellow-labourers.
-Not to abolish wages, but to make every man dependent upon wages and secure to every man his whole wages is the aim of Anarchistic Socialism.
+> But the minute you remove privilege, the class that now enjoy it will be
+> forced to sell their labour, and then, when there will be nothing but labour
+> with which to buy labour, the distinction between wage-payers and wage-
+> receivers will be wiped out, and every man will be a labourer exchanging
+> with fellow-labourers.
+Not to abolish wages, but to make every man dependent
+> upon wages and secure to every man his whole wages is the aim of Anarchistic
+> Socialism.
 What Anarchistic Socialism aims to abolish is usury.
-It does not want to deprive labour of its reward; it wants to deprive capital of its reward.
-It does not hold that labour should not be sold; it holds that capital should not be hired at usury."_
+It does not
+> want to deprive labour of its reward; it wants to deprive capital of its
+> reward.
+It does not hold that labour should not be sold; it holds that
-[**Liberty**, no. 123, p.
+> capital should not be hired at usury."_ [ **Liberty** , no. 123, p.
 4]

 Social anarchists, in reply, would argue that Tucker is missing the point.
 The reason why almost all anarchists are against wage labour is because it